Ensembl/ensembl-genome-browser/README.md

 await ensemblGenomeBrowser.init();
 ```

-*NOTE:* By default, the genome browser will get embeded to the dom element with id `browser`.
+*NOTE:* By default, the genome browser will get embedded in the dom element with id `browser`.

 ## Methods
 The following are the methods exposed by the GB class.